vkh12/victoriahong.github.io/README.md

 # My Personal Portfolio

-I created this website to display and share all of my past and current projects on a platform in detail.
+I created this website to display and share all of my past and current projects in detail on a singular platform.

 You can access my website [here][1].